mikecybersec/Kape2ADX/README.md

 ## Inspiration & Acknowledgement
 I'd like to acknowledge and thank the following for contributing either knowledge or inspiring me to create this:

+- @Reconinfosec - https://github.com/ReconInfoSec/velociraptor-to-timesketch - This project is very similar, however, doesn't use the tech I'm used to using!
+Awesome project that inspired this.
+- https://www.linkedin.com/in/sebh24/ - Providing advice around packaging up .py scripts for a later version.

 ## Getting Started